How To Talk About Your Chronic Illness If You’ve Recently Been Diagnosed

 - “It would be helpful if…”

 Author Suzan L. Jackson wrote an amazing book called Finding a New Normal: Living Your Best Life with Chronic Illness.
-She has a chapter in that book where she goes into more nuts and bolts about “Who Do You Tell and What Do You Say?”
+She discusses some other essentials about “Who Do You Tell and What Do You Say?”
 I highly recommend reading this to give you more immediate support on how to approach the conversation.
 It’s life changing.

 Next Steps for Chronic Illness Management